How to use URL parameters

 Using the referrer URL

-If there is no parameter found we save the URL of the referrer.
-We only save the part before any ?
+We always the URL of the referring page from the visitor’s browser.
+We only save the part of the referrer before ?

 or #

-.
-So for example if the referrer URL is https://app.referrer.com/search?query=sensitive+information
+, so if the referrer URL is https://referrer.example.com/search?query=sensitive+information

 .
 Note that the protocol (https://

-) is gone.
-We also delete common subdomains like www.
+) is also removed.
+We also ignore common subdomains like www.

 , m.